kelvinator07/Devforge/README.md

 **Read it as request flow:**
 1. User signs into the Next.js dashboard via Clerk; every API call carries a `Bearer` JWT.
 2. `POST /jobs` (or `POST /approvals/run`) hits the dual-auth gate, persists a job row, and dispatches a worker — `subprocess.Popen` locally, `ecs.run_task()` on AWS.
 Same downstream code path either way.
-3. The orchestrator runs the 5-agent crew through a single LangFuse trace: Lead plans → Engineers code (writes via fs-mcp, runs tests via sandbox-mcp) → QA gates → opens PR via the GitHub App.
+3. The orchestrator runs the 5-agent crew through a single LangFuse trace: Lead plans → Engineers code (writes via fs-mcp, runs tests via sandbox-mcp) → QA tests → opens PR via the GitHub App.
 4. Every step is intercepted by the four SafetyGuard layers: ticket secrets reject up front, a denylist refuses catastrophic ops, migrations and dep bumps require an approval token, and fs/egress are scope-checked.
 5. The browser tails `/jobs/{id}/sse` for live events; the dashboard polls `/jobs?tenant_id=…` every 3s for job-list updates.